luvit/lit/README.md

 The version is guessed based on the result of `git describe` or the `version` field of `package.lua`.

-The tree is imported recursivly into the local database, a tag is created containing the name and version.
+The tree is imported recursively into the local database, a tag is created containing the name and version.
 This tag is then signed using the local identity.